OpenSilver/OpenSilver/README.md

 To test the NuGet package, simply reference it from your test project.
 If you are unfamiliar with custom package sources in Visual Studio, please read  [this page](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources).

+### 3. If you want to build the VSIX installer (note: this is rarely needed - the steps above are usually enough)

+Building the VSIX is only useful if you wish to test your changes to the Project Templates, the Item Templates, or the XAML editor.
+For all the other scenarios, building the Runtime or the NuGet package is sufficient to test your changes.

+1. Install Visual Studio 2015.
+During the installation, make sure that the "Visual Studio Extensibility Tools" optional components are installed too
+2. With Visual Studio 2015, open the solution "VSExtension.OpenSilver.sln" or "VSExtension.CSHTML5.sln" depending on whether you want to build the VSIX of OpenSilver or CSHTML5
+3. Rebuild the solution
+4. The VSIX will be generated in a subfolder of the "bin" folder of the .VSIX project

+Note: If you are building the VSIX for CSHTML5, you may initially get a compilation error saying that some .nupckg files are missing.
+This is because the .nupckg files of CSHTML5 have not been uploaded to GitHub due to their large size.
+You need to manually download them and copy them into the folder that has the error.
+You can download those files from https://www.nuget.org/packages/cshtml5 and https://www.nuget.org/packages/cshtml5.migration

 # What if I get a compilation error with the code in this repository?

 If you get a compilation error, it may be that a Visual Studio workload needs to be installed.
 To find out, please open the solution "OpenSilver.sln" or "CSHTML5.sln" and attempt to compile it with the Visual Studio IDE (2019 or newer).